If the circle provides sanctuary, touches the heart, and guides us on our path, it’s a healing circle.

 Michael Lerner

-• Healing Circles help us step out of ordinary time into a safe and accepting environment in which to explore our healing.
+• Healing circles help us step out of ordinary time into an accepting environment in which to explore our healing.

-• With open minds, we explore together ways of deepening our capacity to heal, alleviating our suffering, and finding meaning in both challenge and joy.
+• With open minds, we explore together ways to deepen our capacity to heal, alleviate our suffering, and find meaning in both challenge and joy.

 What agreements protect a circle?